inanepain/db/README.md

 > $Id$ ($Date$)

-Some helpers for database task and query construction.
+Some helpers for database tasks and query construction and now also includes classes for a database abstraction layer.

 **Contents:**